trinary/vis-class/slides/chart-libraries.md

 There are some very capable and flexible higher-level libraries.
 Check out Vega and Vega-Lite:
 (https://vega.github.io/vega-lite/)

-Someties that's all you need!
+Sometimes that's all you need!
 Choose a nice one.